nmfrankel/TeXTBomber/README.md

 ## Design

 I was going for a friendly and straightforward interface, which a person with no previous knowledge can understand.
-When I came across this [API Explorer](https://github.com/nmfrankel/TeXTBomber/blob/main/developer.squareup.com.jpeg?raw=true) from square payments, I knew it fit the build for this project.
+When I came across the [API Explorer](https://github.com/nmfrankel/TeXTBomber/blob/main/developer.squareup.com.jpeg?raw=true) of square payments, I knew it fit the design for this project.

 ### Resources